 Because of the controversy many people request Dr. Axe Collagen Reviews and Dr. Axe Collagen Protein reviews.
 That’s why I decided to do an independent review of the Dr. Axe Multi Collagen All-in-one supplement so you can get an outside perspective on it.
 This is the first Dr. Axe product I’ve ever purchased.

-For general information about hydrolyzed collagen and the best collagen supplements go to my main hydrolyzed collagen page.
+For general information about hydrolyzed collagen and the best collagen supplements go to my main page about the best collagen peptides supplements available.

 The most interesting thing about the Dr. Axe collagen is that it contains type I, II, III, V, and X collagen, calling it “an amazing matrix of collagen.”
 These proteins are sourced from hydrolyzed bovine collagen peptides, chicken bone broth collagen concentrate, hydrolyzed fish collagen peptides and eggshell membrane.
 Most collagen supplements on the market contain only type I and III…. but that doesn’t automatically make it “better.”